ngrq123/bright-chatbot-tutorial/README.md

 ### Sending Standard Responses

 Now let us implement some standard reponses.
-First, replace `sendMessage` with a new `processMessage` function that will be implemented later.
+First, replace `sendMessage` with a new `processMessage` function that will be implemented.

 The `processMessage` function encapsulates the implementation of the standard responses.

 ```
-// Processes and sends text message
-function processMessage(sender_psid, message) {
+function processMessage(message) {

   message = message.toLowerCase();